100 things to do in Outback Queensland

-90. Take in a golden outback sunset.
+90. Witness a golden outback sunset.
 We reckon the banks of the Thomson River is one of the best spots to catch the orange and red hues of the sun going down.

 95. Learn to rock an Akubra in Outback Queensland.
 Don’t worry, you won’t look hipster when you wear one in their spiritual home.

 96. Gymkhana is not just a funny word – it’s the festival that brings the outback town of Betoota to life (literally) as bushmen and women compete in horsemanship and dirt bike riding.

 97. Cast off at the Lake Moondarra Fishing Classic for the chance to bag the tagged barra and take home a cash prize.
 Your odds are better than Lotto, so what’s to lose?